Why We Do A PCBA Assembly Test

 Bare Board Test

-Bare board testing is when a PCB manufacturing firm tests the continuity and isolation of electronic connections on an empty PCB board before attaching essential components such as ICs.
+Bare board testing is when a correct PCB service provider.
+Thankfully, there are various PCB manufacturing firm tests the continuity and isolation of electronic connections on an empty PCB board before attaching essential components such as ICs.
 Continuity PCB testing involves verification to ensure that there aren’t open points in the circuit.
 On the other hand, do isolation testing to verify that you meet the required resistances between two separate electrical connections.
 The idea behind bare board testing is to ensure that the PCBs circuit part is correct.
 Among other things, bare board testing is essential since it can save manufacturing firms money and time, thereby avoiding issues to do with repair, field testing, and maintenance costs.

 Assembly Level Test